My feet are tired but my soul is wide awake – Craters of the Moon

 From Boise we traveled 8 hrs by car to Sandpoint, Idaho, to explore the Scotchman Peaks area and to meet the great people at Friends of Scotchman Peaks Wilderness.

 In the months prior to leaving, I happened to watch a House Natural Resource’s Comittee Hearing on the Endangered Species Act.
 Amoung those testifying was a representative from Heckla Mining Company.
 He testified on the protracted delays the ESA has caused for the company.
 Two proposed mines were located in prime grizzly bear habitat, and grizzly bears are protected under the ESA.
-The company representative extolled the extensive mitigation measures the company had committed to, but despite best … Read the rest
+The company representative extolled the extensive mitigation measures the company had committed to, but despite best efforts he lamented that ESA litigation was unfairly stifling … Read the rest

 We left the Owyhee in the rain (apropos) and a bit down.
 Flicker (the trailer) was in disrepair and without a spare, and we had failed on our mission to visit Cedar Mt.
 Thankfully our next stop was Boise to see friends and visit a NAPA auto parts store.

 Amazingly the rain followed us to Boise and that night brought a deluge of rain more typical of a Portland winter.
-In the afternoon, during a brief dry spell, we ran out to … Read the rest
+In the afternoon, during a brief dry spell, we ran out to see the Birds of Prey Refuge. … Read the rest